kabirbaidhya/learn-python-django-web/units/python/6/Exception Handling - Presentation.md

 result = a / b
 ```
-As the user can provide any values for the inputs, guess what happens when he provides the second value as zero.
-Obviously, it would throw an error.
-Yes, it would throw an error in the runtime named `ZeroDivisionError` and the program would halt.

-There might me numerous cases like this when we detect errors only in the runtime which obviously causes unexpected termination of program with error.

-We need to handle exceptions because unexpected termination of our program at the runtime due to some random error is certainly not what we want.
+It would raise a runtime error `ZeroDivisionError` and the program would halt.

+---
+# Handling Exceptions
+---
-## Handling Exceptions
+### Handling Exceptions

-We can handle exceptions and runtime errors in python using `try` block.
+We can handle exceptions using `try` block.

-Something like this:
+Handling exceptions ensures that the program still continues to run regardless of the exceptions.

 ```python
 a = float(input('First Number: '))